 - Add the costs of the car - such as fuel, car repairs, etc. to your accounting and select "vehicle expenses" when adding the expense.

 - If you also use the van for private trips, keep a driving log.
-You can use the UKKO Pro's driving logbook.
+You can use the UKKO Private Trader's driving logbook.

 - If you own a passenger car and you drive more than 50% business-related driving, add the needed information about your car on the Vehicle setting page under the Setting page.

 - If you use the car mainly for private drives, then please do not add any car expenses to your accounting.
-Keep a logbook for your drives (unfortunately, in this case, you cannot use UKKO Pro's driving logbook yet).
+Keep a logbook for your drives.
 We will then be able to calculate the deduction on your business tax return.

 With a driving log, you distinguish business driving from private driving

-You need to record in the logbook the business trips and the total kilometres driven by the car during the financial year.
+You need to record in the logbook the business trips and the total kilometers driven by the car during the financial year.
 The driving log is used to record how the total driving is divided between business and private drive.
 This information is needed for accounting and for tax purposes.
-The UKKO Pro service includes a driving log, to which you add the kilometres you drive easily and quickly.
+The UKKO Private Trader service includes a driving log, to which you add the kilometers you drive easily and quickly.
 Currently, you can use this driving log if your business drive is over 50%.
 You can find more information about the driving log here.